 Align Governance with Interests

 By addressing the roles and composition of an organization’s governing body, the possibility of misstatements is diminished.
 Assigning a separate risk management function, either internally, externally, or co-sourced provides this incremental objectivity and assurance.

 Address Common Issues

 In an informal survey conducted by Moss Adams, we found the following governance issues among publicly traded companies:

 - Independence.
 Of the more than 16,500 companies surveyed, 12.5% of respondents fell short of the guidance that a majority of their board be independent directors without a financial or family-related stake in the organization.
 When there’s a lack of independence, a company is exposed to the significant risk of cronyism, because objectivity in oversight is compromised when board directors are interested parties in business decisions.

 - Financial expertise.
 Nearly 25% of respondents indicated they didn’t have a financial expert on their audit committee.
 Audit committees without a nonexecutive director who has recent, relevant, financial experience face an increased risk of account misstatements.

 - Risk management.
 More than half of the responding companies—67.7%—reported the absence of a separate risk management function.
 Informal reviews may be more appealing in terms of practical considerations; however, managing risk is most effective when conducted through a rigorous, repeatable process, which provides increased objectivity.

-Whether an organization is responding to a control deficiency observation, a material weakness identified by an independent auditor, or if management simply wants to thwart the possibility of either, there are steps financial leaders can take to improve their controls' permeability.
+Whether an organization is responding to a control deficiency observation or a material weakness identified by an independent auditor—or if management simply wants to thwart the possibility of either—there are steps financial leaders can take to improve their controls' permeability.
 Regardless, it’s important financial leaders be diligent about their efforts.

 Controls can often be strengthened by a focus on risk, improved communication with your auditor, questioning the status of regulatory compliance, revisiting foundational controls, and evaluating the effectiveness of your governing body.